 ABCs of Proper Sunscreen Application

 I know that this information is important for both new and seasoned moms because there is not enough emphasis on this part of parenting.
 I find everyone wants to offer tips on how to discipline your kids or help you figure out how to teach them to read but nobody was like “hey sunscreen is a big deal, ok?”
-I am here to tell you it is and there are so many great options, like this Banana Boat® Kids Sunscreen SPF 60 Lotion that we love.
+I am here to tell you it is and there are so many great options.

 Make sure you remember these ABCs of proper sunscreen application and start following them.